pommes-public/pommesdispatch/docs/model/background.rst

 to represent the following units of the power system:

-- Transformer: (conventional) power plants, renewable units for Germany in the market premium scheme, interconnetors to other bidding zones
+- Transformer: (conventional) power plants, renewable units for Germany in the market premium scheme, interconnectors to other bidding zones
 - Source: commodity sources, fixed renewable units infeed
 - Sink: national electricity demands
 - GenericStorage: electricity storage units (pumped storage and reservoir)